profezzorn/ProffieOSDocs/installing-proffieos.md

 ## The Config File

 If you are upgrading an existing saber, then you may already have a config file, in which case, just use that.
-If you need to create a new congfig file, keep reading.
+If you need to create a new config file, keep reading.

 1. Go to the configurator page that matches your board:
   * Proffieboard V1.x: https://fredrik.hubbe.net/lightsaber/v4/